-Suggested Response: A good discussion will include the following:
+A good discussion will include the following:

 Points for regulation or prohibition of advertising by fast food restaurants: It has been determined that too much fast food (even a moderate amount of fast food) is bad for your health.
 It is especially bad for children.
-The companies use advertising to create the desire for their food.
+The companies use advertising to create a desire for their food.
 The techniques used by marketers and advertisers are often subtle and based on subconscious drives that we are not even aware of.
-They do not disclose what is in the food (like trans fats and HFCS), and they don't warn of the dangers of eating their food.
-For this reason, the advertising should be regulated to require adequate disclosures and warnings about the dangers of fast food.
+They do not disclose what is in the food (like trans fats and HFCS), and they don’t warn of the dangers of eating their food.
+For this reason, advertising should be regulated to require adequate disclosures and warnings about the dangers of fast food.
 The argument for prohibiting advertisements aimed at children is much stronger than for advertising aimed at adults.
-Children, especially young children, are very susceptible to advertising because, in their innocence, they can't critically evaluate what they are hearing and seeing.
+Children, especially young children, are very susceptible to advertising because, in their innocence, they can’t critically evaluate what they are hearing and seeing.

 Points against regulation or prohibition of advertising fast food restaurants: If you distort the marketplace by too much regulation, the marketplace loses its efficiency.
 It is up to people to decide what they put in their bodies.
 It is not up to the government to tell them what to eat.
 (Note that the First Amendment does not stop the government from regulating the advertisement of commercial products.
 In other words, if society decides that advertising a product needs to be regulated for an important public good, the First Amendment does not prohibit that regulation.
 This is the basis for limits on tobacco advertising.)